 5. How to bear necessities

 While some campervans have their toilets, most of them don’t.
 So, once you set up camp, you should figure out where’s the designated toilet.
 Our advice is to make the toilet as far from the van as you can and, preferably, upwind.

 6. Remember to water refill

-If you have one of those fancy campervans with running water and toilet, remember to refill the water tanks and empty the waster when you’re at the gas station.
+If you have one of those fancy campervans with running water and a toilet, remember to refill the water tanks and empty the waste when you’re at the gas station.

 7. Avoid wasting electricity

 Before you go to sleep, don’t forget to turn off the engine and the light.
 We know that listening to a soothing tune before bedtime is tempting but remember that the car’s battery has only so much power.
 And it’s not like there’s an auto shop around the corner if your battery goes MIA.

 8. Keep that flashlight handy